100 Notable alumni of

 Biography

-Richard Stockton Rush III was an American businessman and engineer, best known as the co-founder and chief executive officer of OceanGate, a deep-sea exploration company.
+Richard Stockton Rush III was an American businessman who was the co-founder and chief executive officer of OceanGate, a deep-sea exploration company.

 Born in